Miss Europe 2017: Background

+Nina Gorinyuk from Ukraine, the second runner up of Miss Europe 2017, did not go to Cannes.
+Among her prizes were an English study programme in Malta.

 At the moment, the winners of the Miss Europe 2017 contest try on haute couture outfits from the famous fashion houses for the red carpet of the Cannes festival.
 Many designers are fighting for the opportunity to dress the most beautiful girls in Europe, as last year's winner of the contest Miss Europe 2016 26 year old Diana Starkova from France made a real sensation on the red carpet of Cannes last year when in she wore a dress from Elie Saab.
 After that, in Cannes, the girl was chosen as the face of the brand Dolce Gabbana.
 Then Diana Starkova was seen as Miss Europe 2016 on the red carpet of the Venice Film Festival, was shot for numerous advertising companies of famous brands and made many official trips.